jacksleight/statamic-bard-texstyle/README.md

     * `symbol`
 * **cp_css (string)**
   The CSS properties that will be added to the control panel for this style.

+\* Container (div) styles are for simple blocks of wrapped text only.
+They cannot contain sets or be nested.
+If you need something more complex then using a set is the way to go.

 ### Enabling the Buttons